laughedelic/Welcome-to-Authorea/bugs.md

 # Found bugs

+These bugs are mostly related to the new (beta) editor.

 - Leaving some section empty results in an error message:
   ![](figures/empty-paragraph-bug.png)
 - Usual markdown syntax `![](...)` for inserting local pictures doesn't work (see above)